emuflight/emuflight.github.io/Faq and Issues.md

 DJI compatibility has NOT been focused on.

+#### Warning
 * ***DJI devices may bypass USB arming block, DO NOT attempt arming DJI component based quads while plugged into Configurator, especially with propellers mounted.
 Always Props-off!
 This is always how things should be done, but be warned that DJI will cause arming to be allowed in the Configurator!
 Use a smoke-stopper for added protection.***

+#### DJI Warnings in OSD
+* Some flight controllers do not work, but should be fixed in 0.4.0
+* How to setup: https://youtu.be/U1m_Wv-bN3o, Thanks to \@John Solo
+* Enable both Craft Name & Warnings in Configurator's OSD tab as well as enable DJI Warnings.
+(Expert-Mode or CLI).
+* Craft Name element must in visible area of OSD.

 | UI  | Note  |
 |---|---|